-6120.
+- 6120.
 Managing Human Resources for Competitive Advantage (3).
-Pr., MNGT
+Pr., MNGT 2000 or MNGT 3380.

-6000, graduate standing.
 Managing human resources strategically to facilitate business strategy formulas, implementation and achievement of organizational objectives.
-Analyzes human resource management from the perspective of the general manager.
+Analyzes human resource management from the perspective of the general manager. - 6130.

-6130.
 Change or Else (3).
-Pr., MNGT 6000, graduate standing.
+Pr., MNGT 2000 or MNGT 3380.
 A study of organizational systems in a rapidly changing environment with an emphasis on organizational design and development.
-Emphasis on state-of-the-art management practices and current issues such as quality management, business process re-engineering, organizational culture and innovation.
+Emphasis on state-of-the-art management practices and current issues such as quality management, business process reengineering, organizational culture and innovation. - 6150.

-6150.
 Managing People (3).
-Pr., MNGT 6000, graduate standing.
+Pr., MNGT 2000 or MNGT 3380.
 Designed to enhance awareness of how organizational problems can arise from poor people skills, how problems can be minimized or solved by improved people skills and how to develop more effective people skills.